sindhujaSirigeri/matplotlib_challenge/README.md

 The current analysis looks into the relationship between mouse weight and average tumour volumn for the drugs, especially Capomulin regimen.
 The several plots including the linear regression finds a positive correlation between weight and tumour volumn under the campulin drug.
 They also exhibit that heavier mice tend to have larger tumor volumes.

-## Setup

-1. Created a repository called `pymaceuticals-analysis`.
-2. Cloned the repository and added data files and analysis script.
-3. Pushed changes to GitHub/GitLab.

-## Instructions

 ### Data Preparation

 -   Merged `mouse_metadata` and `study_results` DataFrames.